Bricklaying NVQ Courses

 The Assessor has to judge your work and skills against the National Occupational Standards for Bricklayers.
 An initial conversation establishes the “gap” (if any) between your skills and those required for the Bricklaying NVQ Level 2.
 An Individual Learning Plan is agreed with you.

-All the time you will be building a file of evidence with photographs and references you get from other trades.
+All the time you will be building a file of evidence with photographs, videos and references you get from other trades.
 The Assessor will support you and undertake assessments of your work.
 Once the evidence is there to show you are operating at the standard of a Skilled Worker, the assessments finish.
 Then you will be awarded your NVQ Level 2 Diploma in Trowel Occupations (Bricklaying).

 Getting your Bricklaying NVQ Level 3